anshu1602/anshu1602/README.md

 - 📝 I regularly write articles on [https://www.linkedin.com/in/anshu-kumar-pandey-49753420a/](https://www.linkedin.com/in/anshu-kumar-pandey-49753420a/)

-- 💬 Ask me about **HTML, CSS, Javascript, React, PHP Laravel, JAVA, J2EE**
+- 💬 Ask me about **HTML, CSS, Javascript, PHP Laravel, JAVA, J2EE, SQL/PL-SQL**

 - 📫 How to reach me **anshuraj110011@gmail.com**